sam-hosseini/freelancing-in-finland/README.md

     * What is being sold and their *fair market value* price
     * Signature, place, and date
 * Send an invoice to your company with all attachments above.
+* Your company won't get any VAT refunds from the items it buys from you.
+This is because you, as the *natural person*, are not registered in VAT-register.
+It doesn't matter if you mention the price of the laptop for example includes 24% VAT; in your company's accounting, it'll be VAT 0% anyway.

 ## Operation - what to do to **run** your company